cudeso/security-screening/securityonion/README.md

 ## Transfer security-screening files to airgapped Security Onion

-1. Mount ISO in VM
+1. Mount `security-screening.iso` ISO in VM
 2. Copy tar.gz to new VM
 3. Expand in `security-screening`
 4. If needed, replace the references to the older username in the venv